 The goal of our teachers is to create an environment that encourages the pursuit of excellence in all facets of a child’s work, to stimulate a sense of curiosity, and to encourage the development of independence and individual responsibility as well as a social conscience.
 As much as possible, our teachers avoid the role of “sage on stage” who imparts content to students that they can just as easily obtain from books or other sources.
 Instead, our teachers for the most part act like tutors who float from student to student, checking on progress, ensuring that skill development is continuing, and remediating any problems during the learning process rather than doubling back after a test failure to understand where things went wrong.

 The cornerstone of a Montessori school is an approach that shows respect for the student as an individual striving for independence.
-The role of the Montessori teacher is to observe each student carefully and to facilitate learning through the student's own experiences.
+The role of the Montessori school teacher is to observe each student carefully and to facilitate learning through the student's own experiences.
 The teacher provides order to a student's learning, not to dictate what should be learned, but to help structure the process by which everything and anything can be learned.
 Even today, more than 90 years after the creation of Maria Montessori's centers, her program remains the only organized, sequential, and individualized preschool curriculum that has been tested and proven to work.

-Unlike most traditional schools or other private elementary schools, our students interact with several different teachers.
-They benefit from understanding the differences among teaching styles and learning how to meet the varying expectations of individual teachers.
+Unlike most traditional public or private elementary schools, our students interact with several different teachers.
+This allows our students to benefit from understanding the differences among teaching styles and learning how to meet the varying expectations of individual teachers.

 As students mature, more time is spent outside the classroom.
 The upper elementary and middle school students participate actively in “Socratic dialogue,” which involves close textual analysis of original texts and group discussion.